erashish41/react-vite-practice/01_react_vite/src/source.md

 - e.target.value: This is the current value of the input element.
 - setInputValue(e.target.value): This updates the state variable inputValue with the new value of the input element.

+19.Short-Circuit Evolution: In JavaScript short-circuiting, an expression is evaluated from left to
+    right until it is confirmed that the result of the remaining conditions is not going to affect the already evaluated result.

+a.
+Logical OR (||)
+    Syntax: expression || expression2
+    Rule: If expression is truthy, return expression.
+Otherwise, return expression2 const result = false || 'Hello'; // 'Hello' const result2 = true || 'World'; // true

+b.
+Logical AND (&&)
+    Syntax: expression && expression2
+    Rule: If expression is falsy, return expression.
+Otherwise, return expression2. const result = true && 'Hello'; // 'Hello' const result2 = false && 'World'; // false

+c.
+Nullish Coalescing (??)
+    Syntax: expression ?? expression2
+    Rule: If expression is not null or undefined, return expression.
+Otherwise, return expression2. const result = null ??
+'Hello'; // 'Hello' const result2 = undefined ??
+'World'; // 'World' const result3 = " ??
+'Fallback'; //"

+20.Rules of Hooks
+- Functions whose names start with use are called Hooks in React.
+- Hooks can only be called inside the body of a function component.
+- Do not call Hooks inside conditions or loops.
+- Do not call Hooks after a conditional return statement.
+- Do not call Hooks in event handlers.
+- Do not call Hooks in class components.
+- Do not call Hooks inside functions passed to useMemo, useReducer, or useEffect.
+- Don’t call Hooks inside loops, conditions, or nested functions.

+- It starts with use (useState, useEffect, useContext, useReducer, useCallback, useMemo, useRef, useLayoutEffect, useDebugValue, useImperativeHandle)
+- Hooks can only be used at the top level of your component.
+- Do not call Hooks inside loops, conditions, or nested functions.
+- You can also create your own custom hooks by creating functions starting with use ensures that React can identify it as a Hook. (ex. use Fetch, use Form)
+- Ensure Hooks are Called in the Same Order.
+This allows React to properly preserve between re-renders.